Home

 • A simple peoples' service book in English and Russian can be downloaded and printed.
 You can find more services under "Liturgica" on this website.

-• An Akathist or Moleben will be served most Wednesday evenings at 6.30 p.m. though in Lent it precedes the Presanctified Liturgy at 5.30 p.m. on a number of Wednesdays (see above).
+• An Akathist or Moleben will be served most Tuesday evenings at 6.00 p.m. though in Lent it precedes the Presanctified Liturgy at 5.30 p.m. on a number of Wednesdays (see above).

-• Baptisms will normally take place on Saturday mornings during or immediately after Divine Liturgy or at about 10.00 a.m.
+• Baptisms will normally take place on Saturday mornings during or immediately after Divine Liturgy or at about 10.00 a.m. or by private arrangement

 This Parish supports the Fund for Assistance.
 Please consider this in your giving.